 One of the main actions within the Resources module allows users to upload multiple files at a time.
-This feature will soon be updated, with an updated user experience and interface, making it easier to upload large amount of files at a time.
+This feature will soon be updated, with an updated user experience and interface, making it easier to upload large amounts of files at a time.

 Click on an item in the list below to jump to that section or keep reading to learn how to use Bulk Upload